The national charity for alcohol-related issues

 How much is too much?

-88 deaths every month in Ireland are directly attributable to alcohol
+Three deaths every day in Ireland are due to alcohol

 500 Irish people die from alcohol-related cancers every year